ksmaheshkumar/vim-1/README.md

 Usage
 ===

-Clone the repo and symlink vimrc to ~/.vimrc and you'll see what I see.
+Clone the repo to ~/.vim and symlink ~/.vim/vimrc to ~/.vimrc and you'll see what I see.

 Changelog